By Matt Thelen · Music Performance Degree · WIPA Board of Directors · Performing since 1998

 Last updated: February 2026

-Matt Thelen is a Dallas wedding DJ and live saxophonist with 28 years of musical study and performance experience, with a Music Performance degree from the University of North Texas.
-Every wedding begins months before the event with a personalized planning process that includes one-on-one music discovery conversations, timeline coordination, and creative design.
-The performance itself combines professional DJ mixing with live saxophone across the ceremony, cocktail hour, dinner, and reception, along with MC duties, intelligent lighting, and optional CO₂ production.
-Matt has performed at venues including The Joule, The Crescent Club, Omni PGA Frisco, Ritz Carlton Las Colinas, Arlington Hall, Rosewood Mansion on Turtle Creek, Hotel Drover, and the Dallas Arboretum, as well as destination events across the country.
-He serves on the Board of Directors for WIPA Dallas-Fort Worth and has been featured in Brides Magazine, Wed Society North Texas, and Rocky Mountain Bride Magazine.
+Matt Thelen is a Dallas wedding DJ and live saxophonist with 28 years of music study and performance, and a Music Performance degree from the University of North Texas.
+Every wedding takes months of preparation before the day itself, including one-on-one music discovery conversations, timeline coordination, and creative design.
+The performance combines professional DJ mixing with live saxophone across the ceremony, cocktail hour, dinner, and reception, layered with MC duties, intelligent lighting, and optional CO₂ cannons.

 Most couples start their search thinking they need someone to play music at their wedding.
 That’s a reasonable place to begin.
 But the right Dallas wedding DJ does something much deeper than that.

 A great wedding DJ manages the emotional arc of your entire evening.
 Not just which songs play, but when the energy rises, when it pulls back, when a transition happens so seamlessly that your guests never feel a gap between one moment and the next.
 Ceremony music timed to the weight of the walk.
 A cocktail hour that sets a tone without competing with the first conversations of the night.
-Dinner that feels curated, not like background noise.
+Dinner that feels curated, not generic.
 And a reception where the energy builds so naturally that your aunt and your college roommate are on the dance floor at the same time and neither one wants to leave.

 A DJ and live saxophone wedding experience combines live musical performance with professional DJ mixing, MC duties, timeline management, and full event production.
 All of it performed by one person.
+Here’s what that looks like across your wedding day.

 Cocktail hour.
 A live sax set that gives the room energy without competing with conversation.
 A real performance that reads the room and sets the tone for everything that follows.